fubralimited/MySQL-S3-Backup/README.md

 Amazon S3 Tools: Command Line S3 Client Software and S3 Backup (http://s3tools.org/)

-s3cmd is in the EPEL repo (https://fedoraproject.org/wiki/EPEL).
-Older versions of s3cmd (< 1.1.0) fail to upload backup files larger than around 5GB in size so we need 1.1.0+.
+s3cmd is in the EPEL repo (See https://fedoraproject.org/wiki/EPEL).

-At time of writing, the regular 'epel' repo has v1.0.1 so we need to enable the 'epel-testing' repo:
+Once you have the EPEL repo configured for your system, run:

-    yum install s3cmd --enablerepo='epel-testing'
+    yum install s3cmd

-At time of writing, this repo has s3cmd v1.5.0

-Then create an .s3cfg file by running...
+Then create an .s3cfg file by running:

     s3cmd --configure